jswny/devbox/Readme.md

 ## Host Terminal Configuration
 Devbox is optimized for the [Solarized Dark](https://ethanschoonover.com/solarized/) colorscheme.

+In addition, the Fish prompt that is configured requires a powerline patched font to display certain things.

-I use iTerm 2 on macOS with the above colorscheme.
+I recommend iTerm 2 on macOS with the above colorscheme.

 ## Cofiguration Files
 Configuration files live in the `dotfiles` directory in this repository.
 When building the image, the contents of the `dotfiles` directory are copied directly into the `/root/` home directory for the `root` user.